 Historic Gateway to the Beautiful San Juan Mountains

-Complementing Durango’s popular steam train in historic Downtown Durango to the South and Purgatory Ski Resort to the North, Bears Ranch is located along the scenic corridor off Highway 550.
-Highway 550 North is also home to the San Juan Skyway Scenic Byway and often called the Million Dollar Highway, which starts in Durango and goes up to Silverton and into Ouray (designated as the “Swiss Alps of the United States”).
+Perfectly positioned between Durango’s iconic steam train in historic downtown to the south and Purgatory Ski Resort to the north, Bear’s Ranch sits along the scenic Highway 550 corridor.
+Highway 550 North is part of the San Juan Skyway Scenic Byway, often called the Million Dollar Highway, which begins in Durango, travels through Silverton, and continues on to Ouray—widely known as the “Swiss Alps of the United States.”

 Bears Ranch - Durango, Colorado